 The best way forward for many first-time spiritual authors is self-publishing (also known as independent or ‘indie’ publishing).
 It does require you educating yourself about publishing, distributing, and marketing your book but there is an abundance of free information available on the internet and the process is empowering!
 In two years, I went from knowing ‘zero’ about publishing to knowing enough to feel confident about self-publishing my spiritual book, setting myself up as a business, and developing an online presence.

-In the meantime, you can use similar distribution channels for your print book as the big publishers do by utilising Ingram Spark or Amazon’s CreateSpace or ebook by dealing directly with Kindle, iBooks, Google Play, and Kobo.
+In the meantime, you can use similar distribution channels for your print book as the big publishers do by utilising Ingram Spark or Amazon’s CreateSpace and ebook by dealing directly with Kindle, iBooks, Google Play, and Kobo.
 And you can pinpoint your target audience effectively by advertising your book on Facebook which has over a billion users!
-Still, if you don’t want to do it all yourself, there are reliable self-publishing services like Pick-a-WooWoo Publishing that can assist you in getting your spiritual book published and distributed worldwide without you losing your book’s copyright.
+Still, if you don’t want to do it all yourself, there are reliable author and self-publishing services like Pickawoowoo that can assist you in getting your spiritual book published and distributed worldwide without you losing your book’s copyright.

 Your author brand